 A deep and lasting commitment

-Since December 2010, eyewear designer Alain Mikli and the musée du quai Branly have teamed up in order to enable notably visitors with visual disabilities to have access to the richness of the art and civilizations from Oceania, Asia, Africa and the Americas that belong to the museum by elaborating tactile interpretations using 3D printing.
-Thanks to this manufacturing process, visitors and especially those who are blind or partially sighted can discover artefacts and artworks belonging to the collections of the museum interpreted with raised shapes, textures and shades of colors.
-Each tactile interpretation comes along with a text in braille and large characters as well as an audio content describing precisely the tactile elements they explore while replacing the artwork/artefact in its social and cultural context.
+Since December 2010, Mikli Diffusion France and the musée du quai Branly – Jacques Chirac have teamed up in order to enable visitors and notably those with visual disabilities to have access to the richness of the art and civilizations from Oceania, Asia, Africa and the Americas that belong to the museum by designing tactile interpretations using an innovative 3D-printing technology.
+Thanks to this manufacturing process, visitors and especially those who are blind or partially sighted can discover artifacts and artworks belonging to the collections of the museum interpreted with raised shapes, textures and shades of colors.
+Each tactile interpretation comes along with a text in braille and large characters as well as an audio content describing precisely the tactile elements they explore while replacing the artwork/artifact in its social and cultural context.

 The first audio-tactile setup supported by Mikli Diffusion France was inaugurated in 2010, during the first edition of the Accessibility Week.
 Located in “the River”, at the very center of the collections area, it enables visitors, whether they are visually impaired or not, to discover by touch and hearing, the tactile interpretations of pieces from the four continents.
-In the pursuit of their common commitment, Mikli Diffusion France has since been the regular patron of major temporary exhibitions at the musée du quai Branly.
-Indeed, the Company has offered its technology and know-how for the design of audio-tactile setups installed in a dedicated area inside the exhibitions.
-Once the exhibitions over, these setups join those already on display, in rotation on five cabinets in “the River”.
-The public can thus have access to a growing number of artworks and artefacts coming from civilizations as rich as they are diverse.
+In the pursuit of their common commitment, Mikli Diffusion France has since been the regular patron of major temporary exhibitions at the musée du quai Branly – Jacques Chirac.
+Indeed, through its skill-based patronage, the Company has offered its know-how for the design of audio-tactile setups inside the exhibitions.
+Once the exhibitions over, these setups join those already on display, in rotation on five cabinets, in free access in “the River”.
+Visitors can thus have access to a growing number of artworks and artefacts coming from civilizations as rich as they are diverse.

-By its long-lasting action at the side of the musée du quai Branly, Mikli Diffusion France testifies of its deep commitment to make art accessible to blind and partially-sighted people but also, by extension, to every visitor interested in this original approach.
+By its long-lasting action at the side of the musée du quai Branly – Jacques Chirac, Mikli Diffusion France testifies of its deep commitment to making art accessible to blind and partially-sighted people but also, by extension, to every visitor interested in this original approach.